 I have completed a BA in International Relations and Thai and Southeast Asia Studies (first class with a distinction in spoken Thai) and an MA in Professional Language and Intercultural Studies (distinction), both at the University of Leeds.
 Before staring my PhD in October 2015, I worked in non-governmental (Germany), corporate (UK) and higher education (UK) sectors.
 During my studies, I received a number of awards in recognition of my academic achievements: University of Leeds Crabtree Award (2008) and Don Rimmington Prize (2012), and the Royal Thai Embassy’s Lanna (2010) and Saranrom Awards (2013).
 I was also awarded Santander Scholarship (2012-13) towards my MA and the University of Leeds 110th Anniversary Scholarship (2015-2018) towards my PhD studies.

-My other research work adresses the issues of electoral violence and its prevention in the Thai context.
-Together with Prof Duncan McCargo (PI) and Dr Saowanee T. Alexander (University of Ubon Ratchathani, Thailand), I am working on a research project funded by the United States Institute of Peace to examine peace messaging in the upcoming Thai election.
+My other research work adresses the issues of electoral violence and its prevention.
+Together with Prof Duncan McCargo (PI) and Dr Saowanee T. Alexander (University of Ubon Ratchathani, Thailand), I am working on a research project funded by the United States Institute of Peace to examine peace messaging in the 2019 general election in Thailand.

-Besides this, I also have an interest in other topics and research areas such as political branding/marketing, governance, forms and techniques of state power, authoritarianism and its resilience, nationalism, national identity, and Southeast Asian politics.
+Besides this, I also have an interest in other topics and research areas such as political branding/marketing, governance, forms and techniques of state power, global and domestic political communication, authoritarianism and its resilience, nationalism, national identity, and Southeast Asian politics.

 - BA International Relations and Thai and Southeast Asian Studies, University of Leeds (Fist class)

 - MA Professional Language and Intercultural Studies, University of Leeds (Distinction)